Install the Puppet agent so that your master can communicate with your Linux nodes.

 server = puppet, set the

-server setting to your Puppet master’s hostname.
+server setting to your Puppet master’s hostname with the following command:

 For other settings you might want to change, see a list of agent-related settings.